-- In May of 2019, MSAC enclosed a paper survey form in a membership renewal mailing to over 1,710 current and recent MSAC members.
+The survey was designed to collect quantifiable and anecdotal information.
+In 2019, MSAC enclosed a paper copy of the survey form in its May membership renewal mailing to current and recent MSAC members.
 An electronic Survey Monkey version of the form was available online and posted to the MSAC website.
-People were urged to use the electronic version instead of the paper form to reduce the hours of data entry needed to incorporate information from the paper forms into the survey data set.
+People were urged to choose the electronic instead of paper version of the survey to reduce the hours of data entry needed to incorporate information from paper forms into the survey data set.

 Onset of the coronavirus pandemic (COVID-19) in March of 2020 forced MSAC to close its doors and radically alter its programming to protect the health of its members, visitors and staff.
 The annual survey was among dozens of activities forfeited that year.
 That spring, the Center's newsletters advised that MSAC was alive and well but would not collect the annual member dues for the time being.